sebastiannicolajsen/aitomics/README.md

 Each caller must have a unique ID.
 If no label is provided, a hash is generated automatically.
 However, if you create multiple callers with the same functionality, you must provide unique labels to avoid conflicts.
 Different functionality callers can exist without labels, but duplicate unlabeled callers will throw an error.
 The label is also used for visualization purposes, helping to create clear and descriptive representations of the transformation pipeline as described in the [Visualization](#visualization) section.

-The example is detailed further under 📚 [`examples/SimpleApplication.js`](examples/SimpleApplication.js)
+The example is detailed further under 📚 [`examples/SimpleApplication.js`](examples/SimpleApplication.js) A complete example is also found under  📚 [`Customer Review Analysis Example`](examples/CustomerReviewAnalysisExample.js)

 #### Response Structure
 All responses follow this structure: